chungusg/hotlink-archive-template/README.md

-# indecisive-archive
+# hotlink archive TEMPLATE

-*To Do*
+*To-Do*
+- Sign up for Cloudflare Pages
+- Create Pages project and link to this repository
-- Rename folders? (capitalize?)
+- Rename folders as you like
-- Fill in folder index descriptions

-*Done*
-- python-created index files functioning

-*Considerations*
-- order of files?
+- etc.